Peergos/Peergos/README.recipes.md

 Aim
 ---

-- get more developers building on buddycloud
+- get more developers building on peergos
 - show [web initially] developers how easy it is to start adding messaging to their application
 - a new recipe every week
 - guest contributors